kokonutkrew/warcraft-ui/_classic_/Interface/AddOns/RCLootCouncil_Classic/README.md

 * **Auto Pass**
 Updated for Classic.
 Auto passes are only performed on items the player can't equip, as feedback has convinced me that armor type based auto passing doesn't fit Classic.

-* **Enchanting Level**
-I haven't found a good way to precisely get a candidate's Enchanting level, so for now it will be displayed as "< 300".

 ### Removed